 The White-sided Jackrabbit is also one of the interesting different types of hares found mainly in prairie and woodland regions across Canada and the northern United States.

-It is easily distinguishable by its blue-gray fur with a white stripe running down its sides from head to tail.
+It is easily distinguishable by its blue-gray fur, which has a white stripe running down its sides from head to tail.

 This rabbit is also the most long-legged of all hares, measuring between 700 to 975 mm long and weighing about 2.7 kg.